 Limited memory bandwidth bottlenecks were expected to rear their ugly head in benchmarks that require large texture files and the like.
 As our benchmarks show this has seemingly impacted minimum framerates in Shadow of War at 4K and 1440p.
 The step down to 8Gbps GDDR5 from 10Gbps GDDR5X is likely the cause for a considerable amount of the performance degradation versus the GTX 1080.

-The GTX 1070 Ti is a modest improvement over a GTX 1070, and the out-of-the-box performance isn’t particularly game-changing.
-It quietly slips into the Pascal product stack we’ve been happily gaming on for nigh on a year and a half, and it performs right how you might expect, although a little extra power goes a long way.
-Despite the near-Halloween launch, it’s not quite the GTX 1080-consuming zombie you may have been hoping for.
+The GTX 1070 Ti is a relatively modest improvement over a GTX 1070, and the out-of-the-box performance isn’t particularly game-changing.
+It quietly slips into the Pascal product stack we’ve been happily gaming on for nigh on two years, and it performs about how you might expect.
+Although a little extra overclocking power goes a long way.
+Despite its near-Halloween launch, it’s not quite the GTX 1080-consuming zombie you may have been hoping for.

-With our reference Nvidia card at least, we were not able to quite push GTX 1080 performance out of the card, although it was well within 6% of the pricier card in most benchmarks.
+With our reference Nvidia card at least, we weren’t able to quite push GTX 1080 performance out of the card, although it was well within 6% of the pricier card in most benchmarks.
 With a solid overclock, the GTX 1070 Ti manages to close the gap on the GTX 1080, yet it never bridges it.
-With this in mind – and the cards proclivity for overclocking – any limitation on factory overclocked cards seems needless, and only serves to lessen the price-to-performance ratio of the card for potential end-users who don’t fall into the minority with an interest in thermal limitations and voltages.

-If this card had arrived one year earlier, it may have fared a little better, yet with Volta likely on the horizon, it’s hard to recommend.
-Thanks to the restricted memory bandwidth, it will likely age quicker than the GTX 1080 card and above, and for a card that’s arriving so late in the game, that’s not the best position to be in – especially if you’ve already squeezed out that extra overclocking performance early on in the card’s lifespan.
+Thanks to the restricted memory bandwidth, it will likely age quicker than the GTX 1080, or higher-specced GPUs, and for a card that’s arriving so late in the game, it’s not the best position to be in.